How To Apply

 A scanned transcript from each college or university attended for credit must be uploaded into the application.
 In addition, you must have one official transcript (sealed and stamped) from each college or university attended for credit sent directly to the PennDesign Office of Admissions, 110 Meyerson Hall, 210 South 34th Street, Philadelphia, PA 19104-6311.
 Alternatively, we will accept official electronic transcripts sent directly from the US institution to us at firstname.lastname@example.org.

-Applicants completing undergraduate and/or graduate degrees from institutions outside of the United States or that have completed more than one year of study for credit at a non-US institution are required to submit a BASIC course-by-course evaluation from World Education Services. http://www.wes.org/.
+Applicants completing undergraduate and/or graduate degrees from institutions outside of the United States or who have completed more than one year of study for credit at a non-US institution are required to submit a BASIC course-by-course evaluation from World Education Services (WES) for each institution.
 You do not need to send us an official transcript from your school.
 You do not need to submit a WES evaluation if you have taken courses for one year or less or you have attended an AAU-affiliated school (McGill University or University of Toronto); however, you will need to submit an official paper or electronic transcript from that institution.
 If you are admitted to your program before you have received your undergraduate degree, you will be required to submit a second WES evaluation or upgrade showing your conferred degree prior to entering the School of Design in the fall.